vokhanhan25/vokhanhan25.github.io/_pages/about.md

   - /about.html
 ---

 My name is An Vo.
 Currently, I am a Researcher at the <a href="https://sites.google.com/view/evolve-learn-optimize" style="color: #7289da; text-decoration:none">**Evolutionary Learning and Optimization (ELO) research group**</a>, under the supervision of <a href="https://sites.google.com/view/hoangluong" style="color: #7289da; text-decoration: none;">**Dr. Ngoc Hoang Luong**</a>.
-Previously, I was an undergraduate student at the University of Information Technology (UIT), Vietnam National University - Ho Chi Minh City (VNU-HCM).
+Previously, I graduated as valedictorian of my Bachelor's degree at the University of Information Technology (UIT), Vietnam National University - Ho Chi Minh City (VNU-HCM).
 My research interests revolve around Neural Architecture Search, Optimization, and Evolutionary Computation.

 ## News
-Jul.
+Nov.
+2023.
+One paper accepted to **Information Sciences** Jul.
 2023.
 Starting a new job as an <span style="color:red">Associate Data Scientist</span> at **ZaloPay**, Ho Chi Minh City, Vietnam \\
 Jul.
 2023.
 One paper accepted to **Informatica** \\
 May.
 2023.
 Starting a new job as a Developer at **Eximbank**, Ho Chi Minh City, Vietnam \\